The Travel Nurse Recruiter

 Maintain the Relationship

-Once you land a new job, keep your best recruiters in the loop.
-Check-in with them once in a while.
-Let them know when you’re going to be available again.
-A good recruiter will contact you several weeks before your anticipated contract end date and follow up on your next search.
+Once you land a new job, keep your best travel nursing recruiters in the loop.
+Check in with them once in a while.
+A good recruiter should touch base with you a few weeks before the end of your assignment, even if you took an assignment with a different company.
 It’s important to maintain a good relationship once established.
 You never know when you or a close friend will need their assistance.
 Keeping that bond will make the recruiter want to spend the time and effort to help you down the road.
-For some additional tips on travel nurse recruiter relationships: Know What Your Travel Nurse Recruiter Wants/Needs/Expects From You.
+For some additional tips on travel nurse recruiter relationships, check out this article.

 Referrals, not gifts